Pascal’s Triangle Formula with Examples

 = 10

-The steps in this procedure are the same as those in Pascal’s triangle.
-Let’s say we want to create Pascal’s triangle up to seven rows.
+The procedure here mirrors how we drew the triangle manually.
+Suppose we want to generate Pascal’s triangle up to seven rows.

-The steps to accomplish so are as follows:
+The steps to do so are as follows:

-Step 3) The first and last numbers in a row will always be “1.”
+Step 3) The first and last numbers in every row will always be “1”.

 #include <bits/stdc++.h> using namespace std; void printRow(int n) { int numbers[n][n]; for (int row = 0; row < n; row++) { for (int col = 0; col <= row; col++) { if (col == 0 || col == row) { numbers[row][col] = 1; } else { numbers[row][col] = numbers[row - 1][col - 1] + numbers[row - 1][col]; } cout << numbers[row][col] << "\t"; } cout << endl; } } int main() { int n; cout << "How many rows: "; cin >> n; printRow(n); }